Starts

 That’s why TICTeC exists – to highlight and examine these pro-democracy technologies, in a collaborative and safe space.

-The 2025 TICTeC conference will focus on exploring the impact of pro-democracy tech innovations across several critical themes: Access to information (ATI) and open data; Democracy, people and politics; and climate change.
+The 2025 TICTeC conference focused on exploring the impact of pro-democracy tech innovations across several critical themes: Access to information (ATI) and open data; Democracy, people and politics; and climate change.

 Supporters

-We are very grateful to Porticus, the National Endowment for Democracy (NED), Meet in Mechelen and Stad Mechelen for their generous support of TICTeC 2025.
+We are very grateful to Porticus, the National Endowment for Democracy (NED), the Friedrich Naumann Foundation for Freedom Global Innovation Hub, Meet in Mechelen and Stad Mechelen for their generous support of TICTeC 2025.

 Stay tuned

-If you’d like to be kept informed of TICTeC 2025 updates as they happen – like when keynote speakers are announced and the programme is released – please sign up for updates or get in touch if you have any questions.
+If you’d like to be kept informed of our next TICTeC activities and events, please sign up for updates or get in touch if you have any questions.

 Image credits: Meet in Mechelen